 In addition to finding sales associates and shopping venues that go the extra step, you can improve your shopping experience by doing a little investigation on your own.
 This means kissing a lot of toads (i.e., trying on many, many outfits) to find your fashion royalty.
-Just know that not all shopping advice is suitable for all sizes, shapes and styles.
+Just know that not all fashion advice is suitable for all sizes, shapes, and styles.

 The Art of the Curve

 As much as I enjoy reading different takes on style, I’ve grown weary of magazines.
 They tout super-inexpensive garments as “fashion wear” for women of a certain age.
 Mainstream women’s magazines often identify bargain-price wardrobe pieces that follow the trends of the day.
 However, they fail to note that the styles are cut to enhance the figures of the young, the super-slim, and consumers who don’t mind having a disposable wardrobe that won’t stand up to time or laundering.

 Most one-size-fits-all fashion advice in women’s magazines just doesn’t fit — the style or the figure — of the mid-life woman with curves and jiggly bits.
 Those glossy style-spreads hyping discount store designs have little to offer fashion-conscious females who would nonetheless like a more modest hemline or covered sleeve or décolletage.
 A flash of flesh may be fierce… or felonious.
 When you’re seeking guidance on what looks good on real women, look beyond the newsstand.